 About Planter’s Punch

-So, planter’s punch is a cocktail that, like so many other really good recipes, has a couple of different stories about its origins.
-One story goes that it was created by the Planter’s Hotel in St. Louis… or maybe it was Charleston… or… The other story insists that the planter’s punch cocktail was created by a Jamaican planter’s wife who created it to refresh the workers on their plantation.
+Planter’s punch is a cocktail that, like so many other really good recipes, has a couple of different stories about its origins.
+One story goes that it was created by the Planter’s Hotel in St. Louis, Missouri.
+Or maybe it was Charleston, South Carolina.
+The other story insists that the Planter’s punch cocktail was created by a Jamaican planter’s wife who created it to refresh the workers on their plantation.

 Whatever the truth is about when it was first stirred together, the recipe was published in the New York Times in 1908 and has been going strong since.
 Planter’s punch is one of those cocktails that everyone makes differently.
-It always includes rum and tropical fruit juice – other than that you’re on your own.
+It always includes rum and tropical fruit juices like pineapple juice and orange juice.

 Of course, the challenge in making it low carb was getting rid of the fruit juice but keeping the fruit flavor.

-I’ve used a couple of non-traditional ingredients here (big surprise, right?).
+My personal spin uses a couple of non-traditional ingredients here (big surprise, right?).
 I love the combination of spicy jalapeno and sweet pineapple so I added a little jalapeno to the cocktail shaker and another to the glass when I served it.
 A slice of fresh ginger in the shaker bumps up the ginger flavor so this drink is a little spicy.
-I added a squeeze of lemon and a squeeze of lime to balance the sweetness.
+I added a squeeze of lemon juice and a squeeze of lime juice to balance the sweetness.
 Be sure to use a good spiced rum for the best flavor, too.
+I have Myer’s rum handy so in it went.
+Oh and you can use a pineapple wedge for color, just don’t eat it to keep up your low carb lifestyle.

-You can make the cocktail ahead of time and just leave out the ginger ale.
-When you are ready to serve the punch simply add your ginger ale and give it a stir – it’s ready to go!
+You can make the cocktail ahead of time and just leave out the ginger ale and the ice cubes.
+When you are ready to serve the punch simply add the ginger ale to the rest of the ingredients with ice and give it a stir – it’s ready to go!

 Tips for Your Low Carb Caribbean Brunch